 - Year 3

-60 credit points from level 3 courses in Philosophy and 30 credit points from level 3 courses in Economics, plus 30 credit point from level 3 courses in Politics.
+60 credit points from level 3 courses in Philosophy and 30 credit points from level 3 courses in Economics, plus 30 credit points from level 3 courses in Politics & International Relations.

 - Year 4

-30 credit points from level 4 courses in each of Economics, Philosophy and Politics plus a dissertation in either Economics or Philosophy.
+30 credit points from level 4 courses in each of Economics, Philosophy and Politics & International Relations plus a dissertation in either Economics or Philosophy.

 We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
 Please see our InfoHub pages for further information.